-Mickey Mouse in Giantlandby Jim Korkis, staff writer
+Mickey Mouse in Giantlandby Jim Korkis, contributing writer

 Sometimes the best Mickey Mouse cartoons are the ones we never got to see.
 Earlier, I wrote about some UnMade Mickey Mouse cartoons from the 1930s.

 However, some of the Mickey Mouse cartoons that were actually made were still quite different from the original story outline.
 Unfortunately, most fans have never gotten to see an original Mickey Mouse cartoon story outline, but, during the Golden Age of Mickey Mouse Cartoons, Walt himself shared one with the world so that readers could get a glimpse of the process of developing a Mickey Mouse story.

 Digging deeply into my archive of magazines, I unearthed this gem that never gets referenced in other articles or end notes.

 For the January 1934 (Vol. XI, No. 6) issue of Screen Book ("The Newsmagazine of the Movies") published by Fawcett Publications, Walt Disney is credited with an article titled "Exposing Mickey Mouse."

 That title sounds more intriguing than the actual article, which has Walt explaining how a Mickey Mouse cartoon is made… by exposing individual drawings one at a time—and when they are run at regular speed, the illusion of motion is created.